jSarthak-987/supermarket-checkout-system/README.md

 With this setup, you can develop, test, and deploy the checkout system:

 - Locally: run MongoDB, seed, and use `npm run dev` or `npm run start`.
-- Docker: `docker compose up --build -d`, then `docker compose logs -f app`.
+- Docker: run `npm run docker:compose-up`.